vaishna77/vaishna77.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Joined as Assistant Professor at Department of CSE (AIML) PES University, Bengaluru
+Appointed as Assistant Professor at Department of CSE (AIML) PES University, Bengaluru